 “Don’t underestimate the impact DDoS can have on your network,” says Brugnoli.
 “DDoS attacks are quick, unpredictable and sometimes intermittent.
 Today it is not a question of if a company will be hit, but when.”

 DDoS attacks are escalating.
 Is your organization next in line?
-Find out about the three-pronged solution offering Orange Business Services has to make it harder for cybercriminals to close down your infrastructure.
+Find out about the three-pronged solution offering Orange Business has to make it harder for cybercriminals to close down your infrastructure.
 Listen to the recording of our webinar now.